A Bit Of Race History

 The second task was now to get teams to compete.
 This proved much easier than the first.
 In total six teams took part, all coming from the South London Area.
 Teams were made up of people of all ages, sexes and standards.
 The Relay started on the Thames Towpath at Elmbridge Leisure Centre, heading first west then north and east around London.

-Many years on, we hope to have approaching forty teams taking part.
-Yet I know that everyone will run with the same friendship, competitiveness and good spirit that took place during the first and each subsequent GBR.
+Many years on, we have over forty teams taking part.
+Yet I know that everyone will run with the same friendship, competitiveness and good spirit that took place during the first and each subsequent GBR. † (Sean Davis).

 From 1995 to 2005 the route consisted of 20 stages totalling 206 to 214 miles.
 Since 2006 the route has been extended to just under 220 miles and 22 stages.
 These changes are done mainly to improve the route and make it safer for runners.
 They have often taken place as a consequence of the feedback provided by the runners.
 Over 80% of the route is now off-road, the other 20% is on quiet country lanes or river roads.